Ticketedmoon/blood-rain/README.md

 - Improved Rainfall Particles in Size and Speed.
 - Expanded the screen-width & made the speed of each raindrop unique.

+---

+##### Documentation directory contains javadoc files
+To view the documentation, open `index.html` with a browser.
+Alternatively, all classes and methods belonging to the project's exported API are documented in the .java files.